rob-Hitchens/TrustlessUpgrades/README.md

 ## User Opt-in/out

-User's can set a preferred implementation version and disregard new releases (upgraded contracts).
+User's can set a preferred implementation version and optionally accept or disregard new releases (upgraded contracts).
+There is no requirement for all users to migrate simultaneously.

 By default, users accept upgrades (automatic update).